lllang/BeAnArtist/README.md

 # beanartist
-a community of how to be an artist
+a community of how to be an artist.<br>
 So,just do it!